BathMASH/MathAltNotes/README.md

 If you have problems email ma-largeprintnotes@bath.ac.uk to report them.
 We may eventually solve the problem but make no promises!

-Every problem reported will help make the system more stable.

 # Providing files to students

 We recommend providing the alternative formats to all students.